nandabritto/Where_is_Billy/README.md

 ### Acknowledgements

--	To the Code Institute course material, as the basis of all my knowledge is from here.
+- To the Code Institute course material, as the basis of all my knowledge, is from here.
 - To the Slack community as I have used the different channels to find answers to problems!
 - Stack Overflow as a valuable resource for solving a couple of issues.
 - [W3schools](https://www.w3schools.com/) for general reference.

 I would also like to thank:

--	My husband Guilherme for all the support on stressfull moments, help to figure out some bugs and for reviewing everything.
+- My husband Guilherme for all the support on stressful moments, help to figure out some bugs and for reviewing everything.
 - My mentor Rahul Lakhanpal for his time, support and guidance.
 - Code institute tutors, for help with several issues and bugs.